egueli/RasPiBackup/README.md

 ## Running periodically

-The script can back up your system, see [Scheduling tasks with Cron](https://www.raspberrypi.org/documentation/linux/usage/cron.md).
+The script can back up your system periodically with no user intervention, see [Scheduling tasks with Cron](https://www.raspberrypi.org/documentation/linux/usage/cron.md).

+By default, `cron` will send a mail with the script output.
+Because the script will print all files being copied, you'll get an email listing which new/changed files have been backed up.